Br3nda/drupal-module-project/README.txt

 --------

 General
- ?
-Improve themeability of listings and issues.
+ - Improve themeability of listings and issues.
- ?
-Make sure everything is translatable.
- ?
-RSS feeds for projects, new releases, etc.
+ - RSS feeds for projects, new releases, etc.

 Projects
- ?
-Integrate image module galleries for screenshots.
+ - Integrate image module galleries for screenshots.
- ?
-Integrate projects to contrib/feature.module.

 Issues (bug reports, etc)
- ?
-Add method for project owner to assign bugs to others.
+ - Add method for project owner to assign bugs to others.
- ?
-Tool for administrators to be able to update the status of several issues at once (mass closing).
+ - Tool for administrators to be able to update the status of several issues at once (mass closing).
- ?
-Allow projects to specify their own categories (bug report, feature request, etc).
+ - Allow projects to specify their own categories (bug report, feature request, etc).
- ?
-Make components sub-projects with their own defaults.
+ - Make components sub-projects with their own defaults.
- ?
-Enable taxonomy support.
+ - Enable taxonomy support.